 As you edit, consider what you want your readers to focus on and how you want them to engage with your writing.
 You'll find some instances where passive voice is actually the best choice.

 When do you use passive voice?
+Have any effective examples?
 Let me know in the comments.

 Liz Bureman has a more-than-healthy interest in proper grammatical structure, accurate spelling, and the underappreciated semicolon.
 When she's not diagramming sentences and reading blogs about how terribly written the Twilight series is, she edits for the Write Practice, causes trouble in Denver, and plays guitar very slowly and poorly.
 You can follow her on Twitter (@epbure), where she tweets more about music of the mid-90s than writing.